Austin Public Health Testing Sites

 Once at the testing site, you will be required to walk up to the testing station to be tested, which may be placed in an inside or outside setting.
 When you’re in line for the testing site, you’ll be stationed 6 feet apart.

-- Due to the heat, please try to bring an umbrella and water in case you have to queue outside.
+- Please try to bring an umbrella and water in case you have to queue outside.

 - Your appointment will be confirmed and you will be checked in.

 - If you did not schedule an appointment ahead of time, an employee will help you complete an assessment at this time.